 whole job or use spacing to skip a section of the job.
 See the Moving backward or forward in a job that is currently printing for instructions on spacing.

 If you submitted this job using DPF from a host system, you can start printing from any page in the job, but InfoPrint Manager ignores any value you enter for the end page.
 You will always print to the end of the job.Note: Spacing will only work if you send the job to a PSF DSS printer.

 - To print the entire job on the same printer it was printing on before, select the job in the job window and click Job → Release.
 The job will start printing from the first page.

 - To print the entire job on a different printer, skip to Before you Continue between steps 8 and 9 below.

-- If you only want to print part of the job, figure out what page you want to start
+- To print part of the job, figure out what page you want to start printing from.

 For example, if you are printing a 2–up duplex job, each sheet of paper actually has four pages printed on it, like this:

 2–up duplex print job: front and back views

 Front of sheet Back of sheet Sheet one Sheet two Last sheet